libo929/APP/README.md

-# This is the APPRIL Platform for calorimeter Prototype (APP)
+# This is the APRIL Platform for calorimeter Prototype (APP)